doncicuto/dir3-to-json/README.md

 - In the tsconfig.json file, you can modify the option "outDir": "./dist", to change the location where the directories will be created where the CTT files will be downloaded and the JSON files will be generated and especially where the code that transpiles Typescript code into Javascript code.
 If you modify this directory you must also change the package.json file so that the start script reflects the location of the app.js file that contains the main function.
 - In the src / config directory you have the dir3.ts file.
 In this file there is an array with all the files that are going to be downloaded from the CTT.
 You can add or remove the download URLs, or modify the name of the output file.
 - In the app.ts file you have the definition of the names of the directories where the files downloaded from ctt (input) will be downloaded or where the JSON files (output) will be generated.

+CI:

+- This repository is connected to Drone CI with a configuration file .drone.yml.
+If you want to know more about Drone CI visit the [documentation](https://docs.drone.io/).